Thrill Seeker (EP)

 Thrill Seeker is the debut extended play released by American singer Sub Urban on March 13, 2020.
 The EP is self-produced and contains 7 songs, with a sole collaboration with Rei Ami, and features the singles "Isolate" and "Freak".

 Background

 Thrill Seeker was released through Warner Records on March 13, 2020.

-In an interview with Ones To Watch, Sub Urban said:
+In an interview with Ones To Watch, Sub Urban stated:

 "Thrill Seeker tells a story of adolescent imperfection from the perfectionist.
 I wrote and produced the collection of songs from the ages of 16 to 18.
 Every song takes me to a different headspace cultivated by my youth: turmoil and sheer angst contrasted by theatrical self-awareness and worldly dissociation".